ronaldoussoren/pyobjc/docs/core/fsref-fsspec.rst

     .. note::

-       All API's using the FSRef type are deprecated by Apple as of Mac OS X 10.8, for most of those APIs there are alternate APIs that use URL objects (:c:type:`NSURL` or :c:type:`CFURL`).
+       All API's using the FSRef type are deprecated by Apple as of macOS 10.8, for most of those APIs there are alternate APIs that use URL objects (:c:type:`NSURL` or :c:type:`CFURL`).